Vehicular Energy Network: Introduction

 \subsubsection{New Energy Markets}

-In the power system, the demand is connected with the supply through the power (transmission and distribution) networks.
-The power infrastructure is generally managed or owned by a few parties.
-However, the smart grid can introduce many variations and uncertainties to both supply and demand, e.g., from DERs and demand responses.
-These new players have great potential to conceive new energy markets with non-standard operational models, but they still rely on the power network to transmit power.
-For example, energy trading can be set up through a vehicle-to-grid system \cite{V2GMarket}.
-The grid operators are responsible for the proper operation of the system.
-Since the power network is not open, the operators in general oppose the integration of new operational models until they have undergone the reliability and security assurance.
-If we can bypass the power network for energy transfer, we can help the new energy businesses thrive.
+In the power system, the demand is connected with the supply through the power networks.
+The power infrastructure is generally managed or owned by multiple parties.
+However, the smart grid can introduce many variations and uncertainties to both supply and demand, e.g., from DERs, demand responses, vehicle-to-grid systems \cite{V2GMarket}.
+These new players have great potential to develop new energy markets with non-standard operational models, but they still rely on the power network to transmit power.
+The grid operators in general oppose the integration of new operational models until they have undergone the reliability and security assurance.
+If the power network can be supplemented for energy transfer, the new energy businesses can thrive.

-The common among the above scenarios is that the integration of new smart grid elements cannot guarantee that the operations of the current power system will not be affected.
-If there exists an infrastructure independent of the conventional power network to connect the various (stable or unstable) types of power sources and loads, many of the brilliant ideas in smart grid can become a reality overnight.
+The common theme among the above scenarios is that the integration of new smart grid elements cannot guarantee that the operations of the current power system will not be affected.
+If there exists a power delivery infrastructure independent of the conventional power network to connect the various (stable or unstable) types of power sources and loads, many of the brilliant ideas in smart grid can become a reality overnight.